MicrosoftDocs/defender-docs/defender-endpoint/user-roles.md

 ## Create roles and assign the role to a Microsoft Entra group

-The following steps guide you on how to create roles in Microsoft Defender XDR.
+The following steps guide you on how to create roles in the Microsoft Defender portal.
 It assumes that you have already created Microsoft Entra user groups.

-1. Sign in to the <a href="https://go.microsoft.com/fwlink/p/?linkid=2077139" target="_blank">Microsoft Defender portal</a> using account with a Security administrator or Global administrator role assigned.
+1. Sign in to the <a href="https://go.microsoft.com/fwlink/p/?linkid=2077139" target="_blank">Microsoft Defender portal</a> using account with the Security administrator role assigned.

 2. In the navigation pane, select **Settings** \> **Endpoints** \> **Roles** (under **Permissions**).

-3. Select **Add item**.
+3. Select **Add role**.

 4. Enter the role name, description, and permissions you'd like to assign to the role.